How we built the neoliberal #Deathcult

 • Outputs something friendly – like “Find your Fediverse community in your town”

-This is not a hard project, it’s a weekend hack for someone who cares, but it has real social value as it helps bridge infrastructure to lived communities.
-That’s the core of the #openweb reboot.
+This is not a hard project, it’s a weekend hack for someone who cares, but it has social value as it helps bridge infrastructure to lived communities.
+This need to be at the core of the #openweb reboot.

 So, want a simple mission?
 Build a tool that helps people find #Fediverse instances by town, city, or region.
 Start with Oxford, but make it global.
 Make it open.
 Make it federated.
 And when you do?
 I’ll be the first to push it out.